-Israeli forces ‘massacre’ at least 70 in Gaza’s al-Maghazi refugee camp
+Israeli forces ‘massacre’ at least 70 in Gaza’s Maghazi refugee camp

 ‘Our hearts in Bethlehem’, says Pope in Christmas Eve mass, shadowed by war

-“What is happening at the al-Maghazi camp is a massacre that is being committed on a crowded residential square,” he said.
+“What is happening at the Maghazi camp is a massacre that is being committed on a crowded residential square,” he said.

-Dozens more are reported to be injured and several houses have been destroyed in the attack as families dig through the rubble in an attempt to find survivors.
+Dozens more are reported to be injured, and several houses have been destroyed in the attack as families dig through the rubble in an attempt to find survivors.

-“We were all targeted,” said Ahmad Turokmani, who lost several family members including his daughter and grandson.
+“We were all targeted,” said Ahmad Turokmani, who lost several family members, including his daughter and grandson.
 “There is no safe place in Gaza anyway.”

-Al Jazeera’s Tareq Abu Azzoum, reporting from Rafah in southern Gaza, said the al-Magahzi refugee camp is one of the most densely-populated areas in the middle of the Gaza Strip.
+Al Jazeera’s Tareq Abu Azzoum, reporting from Rafah in southern Gaza, said the Maghazi refugee camp is one of the most densely populated areas in the middle of the Gaza Strip.

 He said it was one of the places the Israeli military had previously told the Palestinians in Gaza to evacuate to.
 Now the camp has been “completely flattened”, he said.